dr-lab/CarND-Functional-Safety-Project/README.md

 Udacity provides a seed project with document templates, architectural diagrams and guidance on how to approach the project.
 Here is the link to that [seed project](https://github.com/udacity/CarND-Functional-Safety-Project)

-The documentation consists on the following documents
+The documentation contains following documents

 - [Safety Plan](./01_SafetyPlan_LaneAssistance.pdf)
 - [Hazard Analysis and Risk Assessment](./02_HazardAnalysisAndRiskAssessment.pdf)